Willy0919/Evolving_Boxes/README.md

 # Evolving_Boxes
-Python implementation of [Evolving Boxes for Fast Vehicle Detection](https://arxiv.org/abs/1702.00254), a paper on ICME 2017.
+Python implementation of [Evolving Boxes for Fast Vehicle Detection](http://zyb.im/research/EB/), a paper on ICME 2017.

 ## License & Citation
 This project is released under the BSD 3-clause "New" or "Revised" License (details in LICENSE file).
 If you think our work is useful in your research, please considering citing:<br />
 ```
-@article{wang2017evolving,
+@inproceedings{wang2017evolving,
-  title={Evolving Boxes for fast Vehicle Detection},
+  title={Evolving Boxes for Fast Vehicle Detection},
-  author={Wang, Li and Lu, Yao and Wang, Hong and Zheng, Yinbin and Ye, Hao and Xue, Xiangyang},
+  author={Wang, Li and Lu, Yao and Wang, Hong and Zheng, Yingbin and Ye, Hao and Xue, Xiangyang},
-  journal={arXiv preprint arXiv:1702.00254},
+  booktitle={IEEE International Conference on Multimedia and Expo (ICME)},
   year={2017}
 }
 ```

 ## Configuration
-Our implementation is based on the [Faster R-CNN](https://github.com/rbgirshick/py-faster-rcnn), please see the Requirements for helping configure your Caffe environment.
+Our implementation is based on the [Faster R-CNN](https://github.com/rbgirshick/py-faster-rcnn), please see the [Requirements](https://github.com/rbgirshick/py-faster-rcnn) for helping configure your Caffe environment.

-## Demo
+## Demo for vehicle detection
 To run the demo<br />
 ```
 python tools/demo.py